dino0320/dino0320.github.io/docs/_posts/web-application-framework/laravel/about-laravel-service-container/en/2025-07-09-about-laravel-service-container-en.md

 ```

 Since the constructor requires an int, the Service Container cannot resolve it automatically.
-So, let’s define how to resolve this dependency manually so that the `$arg` value is always 1:
+So, let's define how to resolve this dependency manually so that the `$arg` value is always 1:

 ```php
 App::bind(ClassA::class, function () {